Now that I’ve dished on my top ten recommended essential oils for soapmaking, I want to dig into the age old question of:

 I briefly checked each essential oil usage rate against current IFRA Standards (48th Amendment) using my personal stock of essential oils and their specific information to the best of my ability.
 (I’m not perfect and will add any corrections as necessary, please continue reading to learn how to check the standards yourself!)

-Wait, what?
-The IFRA Standards?
 Yessum, there is yet another layer to calculating your essential oil usage rate!
-The IFRA Standards work to regulate the safe use of fragrance materials that are skin sensitizers and irritants.
+The International Fragrance Association (IFRA) Standards work to regulate the safe use of fragrance materials that are skin sensitizers and irritants.

 The International Fragrance Association establishes guidelines for safe usage, and works with the Research Institute for Fragrance Materials (RIFM) to determine these guidelines based on scientific analysis rather than unconfirmed reporting or speculation.